 Old problems and modern solutions

 It is not only a question of goodwill for younger pilots.
-To study piloting the 80 years old plane they must get skills in real flights, which is devastating for the club’s budget.
-In 2018 the club managed to confirm certificates for five pilots, who are the only allowed to fly on DC-3 in Iceland now.
-Helgason’s biggest hope is lying down on the newest ground-based simulator of DC-3 cockpit, which was built by MPS company in Amsterdam.
+To study piloting the 80-year-old plane they must get skills in real flights, which is devastating for the club’s budget.
+In 2018 the club managed to confirm certificates for five pilots, who are the only ones allowed to fly on DC-3 in Iceland now.
+Helgason’s biggest hope is lying down on the newest ground-based simulator of the DC-3 cockpit, which was built by MPS company in Amsterdam.
 It would allow the club to train more pilots with less money.

 The budget for the DC-3

 To confirm a certificate or obtain a new one a pilot must fly at least seven hours on DC-3.
-Ruff counting, one flying hour on this type in Iceland costs 250 000 ISK ($2000-2500).
-It includes not only petrol for the plane but also additional costs for engines reserve and all supplementation.
+Ruff counting, one flying hour on this type in Iceland costs 250,000 ISK ($2000-2500).
+It includes not only petrol for the plane but also additional costs for engine reserve and all supplementation.

 Meanwhile “Friends of DC-3” in Iceland is a non-profit organization.
-Tómas Helgason told the club is supported from different sources.
+Tómas Helgason said the club is supported by different sources.
 First, membership is payware.
-Every participant contributes 3 000 ISK ($300) each year, which gives about 1 mln ISK (around $10 000) for the club.
+Every participant contributes 3,000 ISK ($300) each year, which gives about 1 mln ISK (around $10 000) to the club.
 Second, when airshow organizers invite the plane, they compensate fuel costs for the flights there.

-“Actually, Icelandair is our main sponsor, who give most of the money.
+“Actually, Icelandair is our main sponsor, who gives most of the money.
 Without their support, the plane would not fly.
-They have been supported us heavily over the years.
-Even when the plane was flying for the Landgræðslan, Icelandair took the plane in a hangar to do all major modifications, which were needed.
+They have supported us heavily over the years.
+Even when the plane was flying for the Landgræðslan, Icelandair took the plane to a hangar to do all major modifications, that were needed.
 Also, occasionally we have few other sponsors”, Tómas Helgason said.

-According to Flugblogg source, this year “DC-3 friends” in Iceland had received 3 mln ISK from Icelandair.
-Then, according to Tómas Helgason, they had to pay 2,4 mil IKR to the company in the Netherlands to recharge the fire extinguisher bottles on one engine that was accidentally shot during an inspection last winter.
+According to a Flugblogg source, this year “DC-3 friends” in Iceland received 3 mln ISK from Icelandair.
+Then, according to Tómas Helgason, they had to pay 2,4 million IKR to the company in the Netherlands to recharge the fire extinguisher bottles on one engine that was accidentally shot during an inspection last winter.

 The final budget for the club varies from year to year, he added.
 So far during their worst year, they had only 1 mln ISK, the best was with 5 mln ISK.
 However, the 5 mln ISK was given to the club because of the very special occasion.
-In 2005 Icelandair celebrated the 60th anniversary of its international flights and for this send TF-NPK to get new livery with company colours.
-That year the only Icelandic DC-3 flew grand tour visiting Flying Legends Airshow in Duxford, ceremonial events for Icelandair in Glasgow, then to Nordic Dakota clubs in Copenhagen and Oslo.
-Since then TF-NPK had never flown beyond Iceland.
+In 2005 Icelandair celebrated the 60th anniversary of its international flights and for this sent TF-NPK to get a new livery with company colours.
+That year the only Icelandic DC-3 flew a grand tour visiting the Flying Legends Airshow in Duxford, ceremonial events for Icelandair in Glasgow, and then to Nordic Dakota clubs in Copenhagen and Oslo.
+Since then TF-NPK has never flown beyond Iceland.

 “We always fly the plane during springtime for proficiency check of pilots.
-We also try to make the plane visit able both in Reykjavik and Akureyri.
+We also try to make the plane visit possible both in Reykjavik and Akureyri.
 This year the plane came to “Wings’n’Wheels” in Mosfelsbær.
 I think in 2018 we will fly not more than 7 or 8 hours.
-But then norm for a year, I would say, will be from 12 to 20 hours.
-Do not forget, the main reason for “DC-3 friends” club to be found is to restore the plane, to keep it flyable.
-Even we fly only between 10 and 20 hours each year, the plane is in flyable condition.
+But then the norm for a year, I would say, will be from 12 to 20 hours.
+Do not forget, the main reason for the “DC-3 friends” club to be founded is to restore the plane, to keep it flyable.
+Even though we fly only between 10 and 20 hours each year, the plane is in flyable condition.
 That is our main goal”, Tómas Helgason said.

-The budget of the Icelandic DC-3 club looks like in other Scandinavian Dakota clubs.
-However, for example, there is a significant difference from Norway club, which is bigger and had additional support from the government.
+The budget of the Icelandic DC-3 club looks like that of other Scandinavian Dakota clubs.
+However, for example, there is a significant difference from the Norway club, which is bigger and has additional support from the government.
 According to Norwegian legislation, vintage planes there are tax-free, the same law is active in Iceland but only for vintage automobiles.
-In addition, Norwegian DC-3 has freeware landing pass to all states aerodromes.
+In addition, the Norwegian DC-3 has a freeware landing pass to all the state’s aerodromes.
 “This year we have approached the Icelandic authority to drop the charges for ICETRA, but they had refused”, Tómas Helgason said.

-Another revenue source for Norwegian club is flight program, which they perform every year.
+Another revenue source for the Norwegian club is the flight program, which they perform every year.
 Any member of the club can apply for the flight and feel the emotions of flying on DC-3.
-The membership is not free, and other Scandinavian clubs are bigger then Icelandic one.
+The membership is not free, and other Scandinavian clubs are bigger than Icelandic ones.
 According to Helgason, they have from 1500 to 3000 members each.
 Meanwhile, the idea of flights on DC-3 with passengers is alive in the Icelandic club too.